GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

 2. Select **Production slot**, and publish the app.
 3. After publishing is complete, at the top of the Language Understanding portal, select **Manage**.
 4. On the **Settings** page, note the **App ID**.
 Client applications need this to use your app.
-5. On the **Azure Resources** page, note the **Primary Key**, **Secondary Key**, and **Endpoint URL** for the prediction resource to which the app has been published.
+5. On the **Azure Resources** page, note the **Primary Key**, **Secondary Key**, and **Endpoint URL** for the prediction resource through which the app can be consumed.
 Client applications need the endpoint and one of the keys to connect to the prediction resource and be authenticated.
 6. In Visual Studio Code, in the **09-luis-app** folder, select the **GetIntent.cmd** batch file and view the code it contains.
 This command-line script uses cURL to call the Language Understanding REST API for the specified application and prediction endpoint.
 7. Replace the placeholder values in the script with the **App ID**, **Endpoint URL**, and either the **Primary Key** or **Secondary Key** for your Language Understanding app; and then save the updated file.
 8. Right-click the **09-luis-app** folder and open an integrated terminal.
 Then enter the following command (be sure to include the quotation marks!):